Margaret Heavey

 Margaret Mary Heavey (18 October 1907 – 15 February 1980) was a polyglot and classics scholar.
-She taught in the Classics department at University College Galway from 1931-1980, and worked primarily in Irish, translating from Greek and Latin along with writing original works.
+She taught in the Classics department at University College Galway from 1931 to 1980, and worked primarily in Irish, translating from Greek and Latin along with writing original works.

 She is now honoured and remembered through the Margaret Heavey Memorial Lecture, an annual event held at NUI Galway, featuring a lecture by a chosen speaker.
 The last speaker, Prof. Hans van Wees (Grote Professor of Ancient History, university College London) spoke on 'The rise of a slave-owning society in early Greece'.

 Upon her death in 1980, she donated to NUI Galway to establish the Athenry Prizes.
 The prize value is €300 and is awarded to students who obtain excellent results in Classics.

 Early life and education

 Born in Athenry, Ireland to Thomas Heavey, a saddler and Alice Kirwan, from the Dublin undertaker family, Heavey was the eldest of six.
 She had two sisters, Susan and Frances Theresa and three brothers, Thomas Joseph, John Patrick and Christopher.
 Heavey attended the new Presentation School which had opened on 2nd Jan 1908.
 She started in 1911 and finished in 1924, at age 16.
 She went straight into University College Galway to study classics for her degree, gaining her BA in 1927.
 She did a higher diploma in education and an MA in classics together in 1928.
 She was multilingual, speaking English, Irish, German, French, Italian, Hebrew, Latin and Greek.
 She also had considerable talent in mathematics.
 Heavey was awarded the National University of Ireland travelling student scholarship and spent two years travelling and studying, based in Munich.